 297. This approach focuses on integrating recognition of all the nutrient requirements of arable and forage crops on the farm, through the use of all available organic and inorganic nutrient sources.
-Integrated nutrient management plans work to optimize nutrient use efficiency through a range of measures, including through attention to N application rate, timing, form and application method (as discussed previously), and through appropriate agronomic practices including: crop rotations; cover crops; tillage practices; manure history; and soil, water and other nutrient management.
+Integrated nutrient management plans work to optimize nutrient use efficiency through a range of measures, including through attention to N application rate, timing, form and application method (as discussed previously), and through appropriate agronomic practices; manure history; and soil, water and other nutrient management.
 Priority should be given to utilization of available organic nutrient sources first (for example, livestock manure), with the remainder to be supplied by inorganic fertilizers consistent with Field Measure 3.